voxpupuli/puppet-selinux/REFERENCE.md

 ### selinux::fcontext

-selinux::fcontext

-This define can be used to manage custom SELinux fcontexts.
 For fcontext equivalences, see selinux::fcontext::equivalence

+* **See also**
+selinux::fcontext::equivalence

 #### Examples